WDRshadow/WDRshadow/README.md

  2. [**Essential-PlayerInfo**][3] - 2021 - 2022
 Essential-PlayerInfo - A Minecraft plug-in of velocity proxy for data transfer via multi-server.
 Have been installed on many servers.

-## Award ##

- - **2021 - 2023** Entrance Scholarship, the University of Edinburgh.

-## Outreach and Volunteering ##

- - **2022/23** Member of UoE Engineering for Change, a funded society for dealing with engineering problems.

- - **Oct 2021** Participated in COP26 Climate Change Science Workshop.

- - **March 2021** Volunteer captain of college admissions Team, SCUT.

- - **2020/21** Actor in SCUT Anime Association, participated in several stage dramas.

- - **2019/20** Student leader in 2019th Mechanical Engineering Class, SCUT.

- - **2019/20** Editor in SCUT Weibo Association, have a year of advertisement writing experience.

 ## Interests ##